leen-hue/HireScope-resume-analyzer/README.md

 analyzes it with Azure AI Language (key phrases, entities, PII redaction, sentiment, language detection, abstractive summarization), scores it against an optional job description with local TF-IDF cosine similarity, and stores every analysis in Azure Blob Storage.
-Runs as a Streamlit web app, hosted on Azure App Service.
+Runs as a Streamlit web app,hosted on Azure App Services.

 Full step-by-step Azure setup and deployment instructions are in the project guide document — this repo is just the application code.